- Before The Race

 - Terms & Conditions

-And so the cycling farmers approached the Pedal Power Association (PPA) and convinced then-chairman, Lawrence Whittaker, vice-chairman, Frans Fouche, event coordinator, Jasmine Griffin, and executive committee member, David Bellairs, that a double century would be a welcome addition to the world of South African cycling.
-The circular route from Natte Valleij seemed a natural choice to suggest; after all, they’d all cycled that route themselves and it had proved itself to be just what a double century should be: an endurance challenge matched by the beauty of the landscapes it traverses.
+And so the cycling farmers approached the Pedal Power Association (PPA) and convinced then-chairman Lawrence Whittaker, vice-chairman Frans Fouche, event coordinator Jasmine Griffin, and executive committee member David Bellairs, that a double-century would be a welcome addition to the world of South African cycling.
+The circular route from Natte Valleij seemed a natural choice to suggest; after all, they’d all cycled that route themselves and it had proved itself to be just what a double-century should be: an endurance challenge matched by the beauty of the landscapes it traverses.

 The inaugural DC took place in 1993, with 385 starters.
 Milner remembered it fondly: “It was blisteringly hot on the day of our first race and even though I could almost see the tar melt while we rode, there was a tremendous team spirit amongst the cyclists.
-This same spirit is what makes the Old Mutual Wealth Double Century what it is today – a race of camaraderie and team participation.”
+This same spirit is what makes the Old Mutual Wealth Double Century what it is today – a race of camaraderie and teamwork.”

-Over the years, the route has changed many times largely due to race numbers impacting on the ability to use particular routes.
+Over the years, the route has changed many times, largely due to race numbers impacting the ability to use particular routes.
 After the first few years – the race grew exponentially in popularity so race numbers jumped quickly – traffic authorities closed Bainskloof to riders, which forced organisers to adopt a new route.
 They then rode from Klapmuts to Aan de Doorns wine cellar outside Worcester and back again.
-By the middle of the 90s, however, the starting point of Natte Valleij Farm was too small for the growing event: a new starting point had to be found.
-Organisers selected the Drakenstein Correctional Facility (formerly and better-known as the Victor Verster Prison, out of which Nelson Mandela famously walked free in February 1990) between Paarl and Franschhoek.
+By the middle of the 90s, however, the starting point of Natte Valleij was too small for the growing event: a new starting point had to be found.
+Organisers selected the Drakenstein Correctional Facility (formerly and better known as the Victor Verster Prison, out of which Nelson Mandela famously walked free in February 1990) between Paarl and Franschhoek.

 By the late 90s the race had moved to Ceres and incorporated a very tough out-and-back circuit to the top of Bo Swaarmoed and Theronsberg Passes.
 It wasn’t pretty, though, which resulted in dwindling numbers, so in the early 2000s the race was re-homed to a start and end point of Montagu (with its famous hot springs ready to soothe tired and aching muscles).
-Picturesque, historic villages and towns like Ashton, Robertson, Bonnievale, Drew, Swellendam, Suurbraak and Barrydale – via the Tradouw Pass – were then included in the route.
+Picturesque, historic villages and towns like Ashton, Robertson, Bonnievale, Drew, Swellendam, Suurbraak, and Barrydale – via the Tradouw Pass – were then included in the route.
 The scenic beauty of the new southern Cape route saw a leap in numbers and the starting venue was moved to minimise the amount of time that riders spend on the national road (the N2) near Swellendam.